 SED and AWK are considered Linux/Unix power commands, and their learning curve can be a bit high.
 Using sed, you can perform complex editing tasks on streams of text.
 It is most often used for simple, one-line tasks rather than long scripts, and is perfect for automatically applying a series of edits to a large number of files.

-Awk – named after its developers Aho, Weinberger, and Kernighan – is a programming language for handling common data manipulation tasks with only few lines of code.
+Awk – named after its developers Aho, Weinberger, and Kernighan – is a programming language for handling common data manipulation tasks with only a few lines of code.
 It has built-in arithmetic and string functions.
-Awk process fields while sed only process lines.
+Awk process fields while uses only process lines.

 General command line Linux skills